 - Transistor operates as a “closed switch”

-In cut-off region you have to keep following characteristics in your mind:
+To use a transistor as a switch in the cut-off region you have to keep the following conditions in your mind:

 - Always connect the input and Base to the ground.